Pulse 2: Afterlife

-Pulse 2: Afterlife (also known on-screen as Pulse 2) is a 2008 horror film.
-It is a straight-to-DVD sequel to the 2006 film Pulse.
+Pulse 2: Afterlife (also known on-screen as Pulse 2) is a 2008 techno-horror film.
+It is a standalone sequel to the 2006 film Pulse.
 The film is written and directed by Joel Soisson.
 It was followed by Pulse 3 (2008).

 Plot

 During a pandemic of mass suicides and mysterious deaths caused by ghosts who spread through technology, Michelle searches for her daughter, Justine.
 Michelle’s ex-husband Stephen traces her path, discovering evidence that she planned to kill her daughter and herself.
 While at home, Michelle sees Justine on the road returning to her apartment.
 Michelle rushes downstairs, but Stephen grabs his daughter and leaves in his truck.
 Michelle transforms into a ghost and angrily stares at them as they drive away.

 Stephen takes Justine up to his cabin and asks about what happened.
 She explains that her mother has died, dissolving into ash while attempting to kill her.
 Stephen's girlfriend Marta arrives that night.
 She sits down and gives a litany of complaints, one of them being that she refuses to lock herself up inside a red taped room.
 Stephen starts going through the food and Marta gets worried that he might not keep her around.
 Marta, trying to get Stephen to think she's useful to have around, tries to seduce him.
 She pulls him to a table, but the moment she sits on it, a laptop sitting on the table turns on.
 She complains because they're not supposed to have that type of technology, but Stephen says it's not even plugged in.
 Marta goes to hit the laptop with a golf club, but Stephen stops her.
 Suddenly they see continuous instant messages to Stephen from Michelle.
 When even more messages begin to come in, Marta shoves the laptop off the table and into a wall.